Th3OneAndOnly/AdventEX/README.txt

 Plans for
                Basic Lib - The simpler, but more powerful TADS.

-Attachment:
+Minus Signs:

-Hopefully I might be able to simplify Attachment a bit with some common properties.
+'-' signs -- We should be able to use em'!
+Get rid of the 'Attachable' Class, and replace it with this!
+The minus signs signify 'attachment', which is different then containment.

 Containment                          v|s.
 Attachment
 --------------------------------------|--------------------------------------